bcaffo/regmodsbook/manuscript/01_introduction.md

 ### The solution
 In the next few lectures we'll talk about why this is the solution.
-But, rather than leave you hanging, there it is:
+But, rather than leave you hanging, here it is:

 {lang=r,line-numbers=off}
 ~~~